 People have been offering their time to help others and businesses have been offering their company resources, buildings and even entire production lines to support Wales’ response to the coronavirus pandemic.

-Since March 1, more than 3,760 new volunteers have signed up via the County Voluntary Council (CVC) websites and thousands of people are visiting the Volunteering Wales website every day to enquire about volunteering opportunities.
+Since March 1, more than 19,000 new volunteers have signed up via the County Voluntary Council (CVC) and Volunteering Wales websites.

 How can I volunteer?

 Volunteers should expect there to be some kind of application process and may be asked to sign up to a code of conduct by the organisation.

 What if I need to use my own car?

 In most circumstances, out-of-pocket mileage expenses will be refunded but this will depend on what volunteer work you are doing.

 Some volunteer roles may require a background check.
 Other roles may require an enhanced DBS check – where these checks are needed, they should be clearly identified.

 Can volunteers help in social care?